frenck/spook/documentation/development.md

 ## Developing Spook

 There isn't much fundamental structure for developing Spook.
-Hopefully this can be improved in the future.
+Hopefully, this can be improved in the future.

 You can find the source code of Spook on GitHub: <https://github.com/frenck/spook>

-Some hints to get you going at least:
+Here are some hints to get you going at least:

 - As Spook is a custom integration, it can be developed in a regular Home Assistant development environment, as described [here](https://developers.home-assistant.io/docs/development_environment).
 Just place the `spook` folder from the `custom_components` folder in the `custom_components` folder of your development environment config folder.
 - If you develop Home Assistant in a virtual environment, you could clone Spook's repository in any folder and next symlink the `spook` folder from the `custom_components` folder in the `custom_components` folder of your development environment config folder.

 Any help improving the development situation for Spook is welcome!
-For example, a nice and easy to use dev container would be amazing, or a good structure for unit tests.
+For example, a nice and easy-to-use devcontainer would be amazing, or a good structure for unit tests.

 ### Opening a pull request

 If you want to open a pull request, go ahead! 🤩

-Please be sure, to test your changes before you open the PR to ensure the changes work as expected.
-Motivate / describe the change you are providing in the PR, so we don't have to figure that out from code change.
+Please be sure to test your changes before you open the PR to ensure the changes work as expected.
+Motivate/describe the change you provide in the PR so we don't have to figure that out from code change.

 Also, please make sure to update the documentation if needed.
 I know this isn't the most fun part, but it is important for users to understand how to use the awesome changes you've made.